Pm Draghi's speech at the Leaders Summit on Climate

 G20 countries account for 75% of global emissions.
 We have a special responsibility in ensuring we deliver on the objectives of the Paris Agreement.

 The Italian Presidency has proposed to hold a joint Climate and Energy Ministerial Meeting.

 A strong resolve by the G20 will also boost the chances for a successful COP26 Conference in Glasgow.

 As the partner of the UK for COP26, Italy is committed to give its contribution, by hosting the pre-COP26 in Milan and the event “Youth4Climate”.

 International climate finance plays an important role in achieving these objectives.

 Italy has committed to use its shareholding in the Multilateral Development Banks to set high targets for climate finance and to ensure their activities are aligned with the Paris Agreement.

 We look forward to hosting the second edition of the Finance in Common Summit of all Public Development Banks as part of our G20 Presidency.

 We must also help the most vulnerable countries.
-Last December.
-Italy pledged 30 million euros to the United Nations Adaptation Fund.
+Last December, Italy pledged EUR 30 million to the United Nations Adaptation Fund.

 The climate commitments we make in 2021 can determine our chances of tackling climate change effectively in the next decade and beyond.